 This tech may not look like much in terms of hardware, but its capabilities are certainly more faithful to how both nerds and laymen envision VR to be.
 Hand tracking controllers are state-of-the-art sensors that can track the bones in your hands in order to create a virtual image that moves in exactly the same way as the actual human hand.
 Right now, this initiative is being spearheaded by a company called Leap Motion, whose co-founder David Holz believes that accurate hand tracking will be essential to bringing VR closer to actual reality.
 The technology won’t be available to the general public anytime soon, but it’s certainly a huge leap in VR.
 Experts are already buzzing about its possible uses in medical and other technical training applications.

-Haptic refers to the sense of touch, which some consider to be the last frontier in VR.
-Combined with sight and sound, touch can be an extremely powerful sensory prompt in VR, and that’s exactly what haptic suits, jackets, and gloves are all about.
-Disney Research, MIT, and Carnegie Mellon University has recently released a prototype for The Force Jacket.
+Haptic refers to the sense of touch, which some consider being the last frontier in VR.
+Combined with sight and sound, touch can be an extremely powerful sensory prompt in VR, and that’s exactly what haptic suits, jackets, VR Glasses, and gloves are all about.
+Disney Research, MIT, and Carnegie Mellon University have recently released a prototype for The Force Jacket.
 It’s fitted with 26 bags that can be inflated and deflated via a computer-controlled air and vacuum pump.
 It can simulate hard hits, gentler motions like hugs, and even vibrations – all depending on how quickly and forcefully the bags are inflated/deflated.
 It might just revolutionize not just immersive gaming, but also communications technology as well.